What is the role of a WHS Site Officer?

 - assist fellow MOP(S) Act employees to report hazards if required

-- assist fellow MOP(S) Act employees to notify health and safety related incidents with the contracted service provider (JLT), where required
+- assist fellow MOP(S) Act employees to notify health and safety related incidents with the contracted WHS and Occupational Rehabilitation Services provider, where required

 - assist with any incident investigations and unresolved WHS issues at the site